 Laminate floors tend to feel harder underfoot and can produce a hollow sound when walked on without proper underlay.
 LVT is generally quieter and softer thanks to its flexible composition and optional acoustic backing.
 For homes where comfort and noise reduction are important, LVT often provides a more pleasant experience.
 That said, modern laminate with quality underlay can also offer good comfort levels.

-Appearance & TextureExceptional realism with textured wear layers.Good visual appeal, though patterns can appear flatter
+Appearance & TextureExceptional realism with embossed textured wear layers for authentic wood/stone feelGood visual appeal, but patterns can appear flatter and less textured up close

 LVT vs Laminate Flooring, Which One Is Better?